Livable Garden Centre | Livable Basics

 Subtropical

-Subtropical refers to a climate zone located between tropical and temperate regions.
-These areas typically have warm to hot temperatures, high humidity, and distinct seasonal variations.
+Climate zone between tropical and temperate regions with warm to hot temperatures, high humidity, and seasonal variations.

 Subtropical Coastal Rainforests